bhiravabhatla/APIdemo/README.md

 ## Creating sample producer and consumer using Spring boot

 * This repo has sample consumer and producer services.
-* /account end point acts as consumer. /user end point acts are producer.
+* Account service acts as consumer.
+User service acts as producer.
-* Both of them are exposed at same end point (6060)
+* Both of them are exposed at same port with different base URI (/account for account and /user for user) (6060)
+* Account service uses /user end point to create an account.
 * Clone this repo.
 * Do a maven build.